office-hours/office-hours.github.io/README.md

 * Use the IntelliJ Check out from Version Control/Git (from the welcome screen) or File/New/Project from Version Control/Git (from the workspace) command to clone.

-* DO NOT click open when prompted to do so (it might even as twice).
+* DO NOT click open when prompted to do so (it might even ask twice).

 * Import the project you just cloned.
 In the Import Project window, select Import project from external model and then the Gradle item in the list.